Provar Jenkins Plugin

 3. JDK Configuration.

-Requires Oracle Account in order to install JDK automatically.
+Requires Oracle Account to install JDK automatically.
 Oracle JDK plugin GitHub Oracle JDK Plugin GitHub

 Above: Snapshot of JDK Configuration.